Open-Attestation/documentation-website/website/docs/developer-section/quickstart/create-verifiable-document-issuer.md

 ## Overview

-We will build a single-page application, which helps the user perform the following:
+You will build a single-page application, which helps the user perform the following:

 1. Connect to their MetaMask wallet.
-2. Deploy their own Document Store.
+2. Deploy their own document store.
 3. Bind their own domain name to their verifiable document.
 4. Create and wrap a raw document.
 5. Issue, download, and then verify the wrapped document.

 ## Setup

-First, we'll use [Create Vite](https://github.com/vitejs/vite/tree/main/packages/create-vite) to create a new single-page application using the `react-ts` template.
+1. Use [Create Vite](https://github.com/vitejs/vite/tree/main/packages/create-vite) to create a new single-page application from the `react-ts` template.

 ```
 npm create vite@latest verifiable-document-issuer --template react-ts
 cd verifiable-document-issuer
 ```

-We'll also need the following packages to interact with the blockchain.
+2. Install the following packages to let the application interact with the blockchain.

 ```
 npm i @govtechsg/document-store @govtechsg/open-attestation ethers
 ```

-And these extra packages for the application's miscellaneous functions.
+3. Install these extra packages for the application's miscellaneous functions.

 ```
 npm i file-saver @types/file-saver
 ```

-That's all for the setup!
+4. Once completing the setup, start the application.

 ```
 npm start